Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GT 430 should in theory perform much faster than the GeForce 8300 GS (OEM) overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GT 430 should in theory be a lot better than the GeForce 8300 GS (OEM) in general. (explain)

-Texel RateThe GeForce GT 430 will be quite a bit (more or less 522%) better at anisotropic filtering than the GeForce 8300 GS (OEM). (explain)
+Texel RateThe GeForce GT 430 should be quite a bit (about 522%) more effective at AF than the GeForce 8300 GS (OEM). (explain)

-Pixel RateThe GeForce GT 430 will be a lot (more or less 211%) better at full screen anti-aliasing than the GeForce 8300 GS (OEM), and also will be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GT 430 is much (more or less 211%) better at anti-aliasing than the GeForce 8300 GS (OEM), and also should be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison